rockset/terraform-provider-rockset/docs/resources/user.md

 - `email` (String) Email address of the user.
 Also used to identify the user.
 - `roles` (List of String) List of roles for the user.
 E.g. 'admin', 'member', 'read-only'.

+### Optional

+- `first_name` (String) User's first name.
+This can only be set once the state is ACTIVE, i.e after the user has accepted the invite.
+- `last_name` (String) User's last name.
+This can only be set once the state is ACTIVE, i.e after the user has accepted the invite.

 ### Read-Only

+- `created_at` (String) The ISO-8601 time of when the user was created.
 - `id` (String) The ID of this resource.
+- `state` (String) State of the user, either NEW or ACTIVE.